Simone Manuel enters first top-level swim meet since Tokyo Olympics

-Simone Manuel entered next week’s Pro Series stop in Knoxville, Tennessee, marking her first top-level swim meet since the Tokyo Olympics.
+Simone Manuel entered this week’s Pro Series stop in Knoxville, Tennessee, marking her first top-level swim meet since the Tokyo Olympics.

 Manuel is joined on the entry list by Canadian Penny Oleksiak, with whom she shared 2016 Olympic 100m freestyle gold.
 The other American headliners are fellow individual Olympic champions Katie Ledecky, Bobby Finke, Chase Kalisz and Ryan Murphy.

-Peacock airs live finals coverage next Thursday and Friday at 6 p.m.
+Peacock airs live finals coverage Thursday and Friday at 6 p.m.
 ET.
+USASwimming.org airs live finals coverage Wednesday at 4 p.m.
+ET and Saturday at 6 p.m.

 Manuel, 26, was expected to take a break after the Tokyo Games, where she earned her fifth Olympic medal, a relay bronze.